RoncoJhon/bettercontextoai/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature for the extension
-title: ''
+title: '[FEATURE] '
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'RoncoJhon'
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you'd like to see.

-**Describe the solution you'd like**
+## Problem or Use Case
+Describe the problem this feature would solve or the use case it would enable.

+## Proposed Solution
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternative Solutions
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, mockups, or screenshots about the feature request here.

+## Priority
+- [ ] Low - Nice to have
+- [ ] Medium - Would improve workflow
+- [ ] High - Essential for productivity